 There is no premiere policy for submission.

-There is no submission fee.
+Regular submissions are $6 and student submissions are $3.
 Artists should not expect to receive any compensation for screening fees, travel, or accommodation.

 Length of Work